Women’s Tennis Caps Weekend with 4-3 Comeback Win at William & Mary

 Liberty heads to Texas for a pair of challenging matches in Denton, Texas, this weekend.
 The Lady Flames take on North Texas (13-6) on Friday at 4 p.m.
 ET/3 p.m.
 CT and face No. 26 Wichita State (15-3) the next day at 12 p.m.
 ET/11 a.m.
 CT.

 The Lady Flames took on No. 29 Charlotte in a neutral-site match in Williamsburg on Saturday morning.
-Liberty faced a 3-0 deficit and showed fight with getting two matches back, but ultimately came up short 4-2.
+Liberty faced a 3-0 deficit and showed fight by getting two matches back, but ultimately came up short 4-2.

 Liberty took on the weekend's host, William & Mary, falling in the doubles round once again.
 The Tribe secured matches on courts two and four before Liberty tied the match with a trio of three-set triumphs.
 Maria Turchetto added the exclamation point on the comeback with a resilient 1-6, 7-5, 6-2 win on court three.